Department of Psychological Science

 Which Psychology courses count for credit in other majors?
 For example, if I take PSYC 109, do I still need to take SOC 100?

 Psychology courses that are cross-listed with other courses in other departments for that semester will count towards your degree requirements for both majors.
 Make sure to check with your advisor and the Registrar's Office for specific cross-listed courses.

 How do I find out what my final grade is prior to receiving it in the mail?

 Typically the fastest way to identify your course grade is to check your transcript online through the Registrar's Student Information System.
 Your course grades are posted as the Registrar receives them from instructors.
-Grades are NEVER available from the Psychology Department Staff or over the phone.
+Grades are NEVER available from the Department of Psychological Science Staff or over the phone.
 Grade change issues can only be handled by your course instructor.

 Research and Independent Study

 How can I get involved in research?

 Review the Department website to learn about faculty members' research.
 Contact a faculty member whose research interests you and ask about the possibility of getting involved.
 Keep in mind that the number of students who can participate in research with a given faculty member is limited and a faculty member may not have openings at a particular time.
 Faculty and graduate students who are recruiting undergraduates to become involved in their research often post announcements around the Department.
 Note that you can earn academic credit for your research involvement.